 We gave hugs and our last goodbyes and departed from the Tolstoy’s.
 They left us with an open invitation for any of the hiking party to come visit them near Oxford.
 That invitation starts the final chapter of my Tolstoy adventure.
-A month later, on my return journey home, I made a stop at the Tolstoy residence for dinner and I was instructed to invite John and Caitlín Matthews, heavyweight Arthurian authors and scholars who I had the joy of meeting earlier in my trip.
-The Matthews’ also live outside of Oxford, so we all met up at the Tolstoy’s charming farm house.
+A month later, on my return journey home, I made a stop at the Tolstoy residence for dinner and I was instructed to invite John and Caitlín Matthews, well known Arthurian authors and scholars who I had the joy of meeting earlier in my trip.
+The Matthews’ also live outside of Oxford, so it was easy for us all to meet up at the Tolstoy’s charming farm house.

 Just before the evening ended we snapped a photo in the library to commemorate our wonderful dinner and then we departed.
 I eventually returned to San Francisco to write my Heart of Merlin book and Nikolai went on to publish his 2016 tome The Mysteries of Stonehenge that contains a fair amount of Merlin material in it.
 John continued work on his current book exploring the mysteries of the Sangreal and both Caitlín and John continue their workshops and classes on the Celtic mysteries.
 All in all, it was a once in a lifetime experience that I will never forget.
 Thanks Merlin!